14 Fun Things to See & Do in Shinjuku, Tokyo’s Most Exciting Neighborhood

 Still debating what to do in Shinjuku?
 Here are a few last-minute suggestions:

 • Want to see Tokyo from above?
 Get in line to see one of the city’s best panoramas from the free observation decks at the Tokyo Metropolitan Building.
-Head there on a clear day to spot Mount Fuji in the distance.
+I’d definitely head here on a clear day for a chance to spot Mount Fuji in the distance.

-• Interested in the Tokyo of the past?
+• Interested in Tokyo’s past?
 The traditional alleyways of Golden Gai and scrappy Omoide Yokocho peek back to the Tokyo of yesteryear.
-Plop yourself down at one of the street-side restaurants to enjoy a little biiru and yakitori among an air of old Tokyo.
+Whenever I visit Tokyo, I love plopping myself down at one of the street-side restaurants here to enjoy a little biiru and yakitori among an air of old Tokyo.

 • Need to escape the buzz of Tokyo?
-Shinjuku Gyoen is one of the best spots we’ve found in the city for clearing your head.
-Walk among beautiful gardens and pavilions to get some respite from the ever-present chaos of Shinjuku.
+Shinjuku Gyoen is one of the best spots I’ve found in the city for clearing your head.
+Walk through beautiful gardens and pavilions to find respite from the ever-present chaos of Shinjuku.

 Ryan O'Rourke